PoweredBySAM/RootDocs/README.md

 <details>
 <summary><b>How do I update the firmware on my Root® coding robot?</b></summary>

-Normally, the iRobot Coding apps should detect the version of the firmware running on the robot and prompt you to update when needed.
+Normally, the SAM Root apps should detect the version of the firmware running on the robot and prompt you to update when needed.
 If you do not receive a prompt, you may manually update the robot by completing the following steps:
 1. Power off the robot by pressing and holding the robot’s yellow button (otherwise referred to as its “nose”) for three seconds until its LED lights turn off.
 2. Wait 10 seconds to make sure that the robot is fully powered off.